Chowdhury-DSP/chowdsp_utils/README.md

 `chowdsp_parameters` (BSD)
 - `ParamUtils`: Useful methods for creating parameters.
 - `ForwardingParameter`: A parameter that forwards on a parameter from another processor.

+`chowdsp_plugin_state` (BSD)
+- `PluginState`: Replacement for `juce::AudioProcessorValueTreeState`.
+- Parameter "attachments" for connecting the plugin state to various UI elements.

 `chowdsp_plugin_base` (GPLv3)
 - Base classes for creating audio effect or synthesizer plugins.